cyberkrunk/resourcesforjazzguitar/src/articles/visualizing-diatonic-ic-vector.md

 Let's begin with some review.
 A pitch class, which we can shorten to 'pc', represents a pitch without regard for octave or enharmonic spelling, so for example, we can write C1, B#2, and Dbb3 all as the single pitch class {0}.
 We could write out the complete diatonic collection "In C" as follows: {0, 2, 4, 5, 7, 9, 11}.

 Similarly, an interval class, or 'ic', is the smallest distance, in semitones, between two pitch classes.
 Let's take the interval between C1 and G1.
 In pc terms, that would be {0, 7}.
 So clearly, the distance in semitones is 7-0=7, right?
 Yes, but there is an even smaller distance if instead of climbing down from 7 to 0, you climb up to 12, which is also equivalent to 0.
 So the smallest distance is 12-7=5.
-The easiest way to visualize this is with a circle diagram.
+Remember, though, there is not really an 'up' or 'down' when comparing pitch classes.
+A better way to visualize this is with a circle diagram.

 <figure><img class="img-small" src="images/circle-diagram-c-g-hd.png" alt="circle diagram" max-width="25%"><figcaption>Ex.
 1</figcaption></figure>